 All submissions will be given equal consideration to the completeness to address the above criteria, quality of the committee engagement, and novelty of the proposed strategy and activity.
 Committees with the highest ranked submissions will be receive funding and recognition.

 Winning submissions will be developed in full and implemented by the committee(s) and then made available to the APS Leadership Institute and to APS members.
 In addition, the winning committee(s) will provide a brief report on their activity that will be shared during the Committee Orientation Webinar.

-The online submissions will be accepted through October 3, 2022.
-Challenge winner(s) for FY23 will be announced in the January 2023 issue of Phytopathology News.
+Submissions for FY23 are closed.
+FY23 challenge winner(s) will be announced in the March issue of Phytopathology News.